marziarivi/RadioLensfit2/README.md

 MPI version usage: *RadioLensfit2-mpi* (source catalog filename) (number of sources) (filename MSs prefix).MS

 MS must be split in individual spectral windows.
 All MS must have the same name ending with the number of the spectral window.
-Filename prefix consists in the common part of all the MS name, i.e. (without the final number and ".MS"
+Filename prefix consists in the common part of all the MS name, i.e. (without the final number and extension)

 **shear.py**